 return [

-// Directories where PHP files should not exist
+// Directories where PHP files should NOT exist

 'non_php_zones' => [